The condition number of join decompositions: Conclusions

 \subsection{Acknowledgements}

 We thank Peter B\"urgisser for all his helpful comments and advice.
-In particular, the discussion in \refsec{sec_condition_number} was influenced significantly by his remarks.
+In particular, he pointed out to us some references used in \refsec{sec_def_condition_number}.
 We want to thank the organizers of the \emph{Workshop on Tensor Decompositions and Applications 2016} in Leuven, Belgium, where the authors first met.
-Finally, we thank an anonymous referee for suggestions {that improved} the presentation of our results.
+Finally, we thank the editor D. Kressner and the anonymous referees for their remarks which improved this paper.